EthicalSource/phot-the-mobile-phone/src/_journals/re-contracting-our-embrace-of-technologies.md

 highlight: My son's 9.
 There's some kids who already have phones in his class, some that don't.
 location: Brooklyn, NY
-clusters: Economy & Labor
+clusters: People's Stories
 tags:
   - 2020s
   - Economy & Labor
 year: 2023
 source: Eli Pariser
 ---
-A People's History of Tech Interview
+### A People's History of Tech Interview

 "My son's nine.
 There's some kids who already have cell phones in his class, there are kids that don't.
 There's a way that in that context in particular, it feels like kind of already out of control despite a lot of people's best efforts not to.
 And the socioeconomic context of that is complicated.
 He has a super socioeconomically mixed class.
 And it's the lower income kids that have phones, and then all the upper income kids don't.
 But upper income parents--including me--are like, 'should we  contract with each other not to have phones at all?'
 But that's already a fraught thing.